For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 Take the opportunity to gather friends, colleagues or clients and play one of the most spectacular golf venues in the UK.
 A variety of society golf packages to choose from on two championship golf courses.

-Golf at Goodwood is your ultimate destination for society golf.
+Golf At Goodwood is your ultimate destination for society golf.

-Nestled in the West Sussex hills, our award-winning chalk downland and parkland courses offer outstanding drainage, ensuring Golf at Goodwood is a top choice for winter play.
+Nestled in the West Sussex hills, our award-winning chalk downland and parkland courses offer outstanding drainage, ensuring Golf at Goodwood is a top choice for year round play.
 Our variety of packages, along with our live scoring systems, will make your next society day both competitive and enjoyable on the greens.

 Choose from a variety of society golf packages at Goodwood.
 Enjoy a cup of tea or coffee with a delicious bacon roll before setting off for a fabulous day of golf on either The Park or Downs Course.